-Hello Dinero Pros.
+Hello, Dinero Pros.
 Here’s another thought I had the other day.
-What is the first thing you would do if you had the winning lotto ticket.
+What is the first thing you would do if you had the winning lotto ticket?
 Maybe you’re thinking about buying a new car.
 Maybe a bigger house.
 Perhaps go have a shopping spree with your personal bag carrier or something crazy like that.

 I really wouldn’t know the first thing I would do if I won the lottery.
 I feel like I wouldn’t be able to sleep or make a move because there’s just so much that comes with handling large amounts of cash.
 Like, are you supposed to increase your liability insurance in case people begin to sue you because now you have money?

-I think that as much as the odds are against you when it comes to winning the lottery, I also think that this rare phenomena is not meant to be dropped on someone like that.
+I think that as much as the odds are against you when it comes to winning the lottery, I also think that this rare phenomenon is not meant to be dropped on someone like that.

 I am a strong believer that life throws at you things that are meant to build you up as a human being.
-I think that God has a special plan for us all, and that our journey requires us to live to our full potential.
+I think that God has a special plan for us all and that our journey requires us to live to our full potential.
 In the same breath, I also believe that as we grow, we are granted the opportunity to be good stewards of our wealth and our relationships.

-The grow that comes with those two come as a result of our ability to responsibly foster them and use them for good.
+The growth that comes with those two come as a result of our ability to responsibly foster them and use them for good.
 Thus, if you manage your money successfully, then you are bound to reap the benefits of compound interest.
 Similarly, the relationships you intentionally curate will also grow to be beneficial and potentially create additional friendships and circles of trust with other people.

 Therefore, when we have proven ourselves capable of being good stewards of money and relationships, we are blessed with more and better.